-Cell phones, smart watches, and/or other electronic devices cannot be used during school hours at any time.
+Cell phones, smart watches, and/or other electronic devices are not permitted to be used during school hours at any time.
 If smartwatches, cell phones or other electronic devices are seen or heard during school hours, they will be confiscated.
-Any student who maintains possession of electronic devices (such as during recess or lunch) must keep them turned off and may not have them visible or in use anywhere on campus during school hours (8:00 am - 2:55 pm).
+Any student who maintains possession of electronic devices (such as during recess or lunch) must keep them turned off and may not have them visible or in use anywhere on campus during school hours (8:00 am - 3:05 pm).
+Any student who violates this policy will be subject to an infraction or additional consequences.